 Do this every few months, and your Mac will always operate at peak performance.

-4. Your Mac’s System Management Controller (SMC) may need a reboot
+4. Reset your Mac’s System Management Controller (SMC)

 Resetting a Mac notebook’s SMC with the T2 chip: